GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/login.md

   </em>
 </p>

-The [Logging in to a cluster from the Cloud Console](https://cloud.google.com/anthos/multicluster-management/console/logging-in/) guide describes various ways in which you can login to a registered cluster in GCP.
+The [Logging in to a cluster from the Cloud Console](https://cloud.google.com/anthos/multicluster-management/console/logging-in/) guide describes various ways in which you can log in to a registered cluster in GCP.
 Here, we explain two of those login approaches:
   - [Login with Kubernetes Service Account Token](#login-with-kubernetes-service-account-token)
   - [Login with Google Cloud Identity](#login-with-google-cloud-identity)